Saturday, September 6, 10:00 AM

-German Heritage Tour AND German Fest!
+German Heritage Tour

-Walking down Old World Third Street today you are not likely to see many German shops advertising, “English Spoken Here” as a special or unique service; but as early as 1848, Germans represented 1/3 of the entire population in Milwaukee and this section of the city was the life’s blood of German immigrants.
+Walking down Old World Third Street today you are not likely to see many German shops advertising “English Spoken Here” as a special or unique service; but as early as 1848, Germans represented 1/3 of the entire population in Milwaukee and this section of the city was the life’s blood of German immigrants.
 This tour showcases buildings that represent German-American business, education, faith, politics, entertainment, and publishing.
 Join our experienced tour guides and learn about Milwaukee’s most notable German biermeisters, tanners, artists, butchers, bakers, merchants, publishers, masons, architects and clergymen.
 This tour celebrates Milwaukee’s German heritage and recognizes the German community as having one of the greatest cultural impacts on our city.

-This two hour walking tour travels down Old World Third Street and through downtown Milwaukee.
+This 1.5 hour walking tour travels down Old World Third Street and through downtown Milwaukee.
 Guests should wear comfortable walking shoes and be prepared to walk entire length of the tour.
 Highlights of the tour include: Turner Hall, Maders, Pritzlaff Building, Usingers, Second Ward Bank (Milwaukee County Historical Society), Germania Building, Milwaukee Repertory Theater, Pabst Theater, City Hall, Old Saint Mary’s Church, German English Academy and the Blatz Brewery Complex.

 Forest Home Cemetery Tour